Fiji 2020 tentative trip dates:

 One of our main projects is to build bathrooms onto existing homes to improve sanitation.
 Currently, 3-4 families share a bathroom facility with a toilet and shower.
 Last year, the Youthlinc team funded 8 bathrooms and we will continue to build more bathrooms every year.
 We couldn’t have the impact we do without the guidance of our In-Country Coordinators, Shahana Didar from the Rotary Club of Suva Peninsula Sunset and Pastor Tomasi Tokalauvere, who have been instrumental in coordinating everything from transportation to construction materials.
 But don’t worry, we don’t only work hard, we take time to play by visiting Voli Voil beach and snorkeling on Nanauira Island.

-2019 Fiji 1 Assistant Team Leader: Sarah Baxter
+2020 Fiji 1 Assistant Team Leader: Aubree Davis

-In 2011, he was asked to be a Team Leader and the rest is history.
-This year marks his 8th year of being a Team Leader and 9th trip overall.
-5 times to Kenya, once to Thailand, Nepal and Peru and now to Fiji.
+In 2011 he was asked to be team leader and the rest is history.
+This year marks his 9th year of being a team leader and 10th trip overall.
+5 times to Kenya, once to Thailand, Nepal and Peru and now twice to Fiji.
 All 3 of his children, Kevin, Jaclyn, and Jill have participated in Youthlinc.
-All 3 have been on multiple trips and all have been Assistant Team Leaders.
-His lovely and talented wife was also able to go to Kenya in 2016 after many years of being the strength behind the scenes.
-She even had a baby named after her in Kenya!
+All 3 have been on multiple trips and all have been Assistant Team Leader’s.
+His lovely and talented wife was also able to go to Kenya in 2016 after many years of being the strength behind the scenes. (she even had a baby named after her in Kenya)

-His favorite thing about being a Youthlinc Team Leader is that he gets a front row seat to watch 40 people’s lives change.
-He is excited to make his first trip to Fiji.
+His favorite thing about being a Youthlinc team leader is that he gets “a front row seat to watch 40 people’s lives change.”
+He is excited to return to Fiji and the beautiful people there.
+“I’ve never met any group of people who are so welcoming and loving from the minute we met.”
 “Youthlinc has changed my life and the lives of my wife and children and I will be indebted to this wonderful organization for the rest of my life.
 I hope to continue staying involved with Youthlinc for many years.”

-2019 Fiji 2 Assistant Team Leader: Kelsie Kinikini
+2020 Fiji 2 Assistant Team Leader: Chandler Pond